There are lenders that will consider ATO debt

 - Income evidence: You must be able to prove that you can afford the new mortgage using payslips, BAS, tax returns, bank statements and/or an accountant’s letter.
 Low doc loans are available on a case by case basis.

 If you have equity in your property then please call us on 1300 889 743 or enquire online to talk to one of our experienced mortgage brokers.

 Tax debts can now be recorded on your credit file!

 The Australian Taxation Office (ATO) announced that it would start recording tax debt defaults on the credit files of business owners from 1 July 2017.

 Tax debt affects thousands of Australian businesses so this a major change!

-At the moment, the ATO will only disclose tax debt information to credit reporting agencies like Equifax (used to be Veda Advantage) in the following circumstances:
+At the moment, the ATO will only disclose tax debt information to credit reporting agencies like Equifax (used to be Veda Advantage) if a business:

-- The tax debt is at least 90 days overdue and the business hasn’t contacted the ATO to manage the debt from 1 July 2017
+- has a tax debt that is at least 90 days overdue and the business hasn’t contacted the ATO to manage the debt .

 If refinancing your tax debt is an option, speak to our mortgage brokers about it so we can help find you a solution.

 Interestingly, ATO is considered the fifth-largest SME (small and medium-sized enterprises) bank in Australia because small businesses have utilised their tax debt as a form of working capital over the years.